RyanMersmann/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

--a function is an object and returns a value. a method is a type of function that belongs to an object
+- a function is an object and returns a value. a method is a type of function that belongs to an object

 3. What is closure?

--It is a function that has a reference to a private variable.
+- It is a function that has a reference to a private variable.
 It provides nested functions access to the identifiers defined in their parent scope.

 4. Describe the four rules of the 'this' keyword.

--4.1) When used in the global scope within a browser, 'this' references the Window object.
+- 4.1) When used in the global scope within a browser, 'this' references the Window object.
 4.2) When used in a method, 'this' references the object the method is being invoked in the context of.
 4.3) When used in a constructor with the new keyword, 'this' references a newly created object.
 4.4) Any function can be invoked as a method using the call or apply methods of the function instance, or by using the bind method to create a new function which will always execute in the context of the supplied object.

 5. Why do we need super() in an extended class?

--super allows derived classes to reference the constructor of parent classes.
+- super allows derived classes to reference the constructor of parent classes.
 This esures that derived instances will have all the properties expected from the parent class.
 *******************************************************************
 ## Project Set up